julip96/odin-recipes/README.md

-This project is about setting up a simble html website that has 3 link to different html pages.
+This project is about setting up a simple html website that has 3 link to different html pages.
 It shows the ease with which one can create a simple html webpage to illustrate some recipes in this example.